+ Can anyone train in IPL & Laser ? (ie: a member of the public with no previous experience)

 + How experienced are your Educators?

 Our Educators are selected for their specific laser & IPL clinical and technical skills and experience as well as their ability to engage the trainees in a fun and interactive way.
 Who wants to be bored to tears with technical boring laser science or an old fashioned delivery?
-We love laser science, it’s what we specialise in, we are passionate and experienced educators with many years of varied experience including medical and pharmaceutical qualifications, appearance medicine and beauty expertise.
+We love laser science, it’s what we specialise in, we are passionate and experienced educators with many years of varied experience including: assessors, teaching qualifications, medical and pharmaceutical qualifications, appearance medicine and beauty therapy experience.

 Our main senior educators are certified Laser Safety Officers (LSO), and have more than ten years aesthetic laser & IPL experience each, plus knowing all the complimentary treatments such as peels, microdermabrasion, and appearance medicine services and products.
 (Botulinum toxin, fillers, platelet rich plasma, sclerotherapy, and resurfacing lasers).
 Each Educator is chosen for their relevant skill base and we utilise their vast knowledge in both practical and theoretical and technical experience.
 This includes industry products sales experience, staff management and more.

-+ What changes are happening with regulations and bylaws that will affect IPL (Pulsed light) & laser operators in NZ?
++ What regulations / bylaws affect IPL (Pulsed light) & laser operators in NZ?

 + Do you offer finance for your courses?

-We cannot offer WINS or student loans at this time, however you can split your payments up to make it easier to manage, please contact us to ask how this can work for your situation.
+We cannot offer WINS or student loans at this time, however you can split your payments up to make it easier to manage, as long as full payment is received the week prior to your course running.
+Please contact us to ask how this can work for your situation.

 + I'm ready to enrol, what's the quickest way to do this?

-Click on our get certified tab and select the course you want to start, this will take your details and take you to checkout.
+Click on our 'Enrol now' tab and select the course you want to start, this will take your details and take you to checkout.

 + Regarding English Language comprehension

-You will need to be able to understand written and oral English with a good command of technical explanations.
+You will need to be able to understand written and oral English with a good command of technical explainations.
 Laser science is fairly complex but we are used to training trainees with English as a second language.
 Trainees who do not speak good English can use a translator device to interpret words or terms used.
 You will NOT be able to bring a person with you to translate.
 For situations where trainees need a person to translate every word taught, you will need to arrange a special training group with us, this may attract extra charges.
 We reserve the right to refuse enrolment to trainees we deem will not meet adequate English language needs.
+More info here on English classes for migrants https://www.tec.govt.nz/funding/funding-and-performance/funding/fund-finder/pelt/migrant-learners/

 + Should I buy a machine before OR AFTER doing training?